Himanshu-Singh-1/AdvancedObjectOrientedProgramming/Container in C++/Readme.txt

 -----------------------------------------------------------------------

 ## FILES INCLUDED:
-1. Interpolate.hpp : containes implementation of array api.
+1. Map.hpp : containes implementation of map api.
-2. test.cpp : contains comprehensive test provided by course instructor.
-3. Include Interpolate.hpp is your test code.
-The function name is cs540::Interpolate.
+3. Include Mapp.hpp in your test code.
+The function name is cs540::Map.
 -----------------------------------------------------------------------

 ## COMPILING THE CODE: